Sameer-Karoshi/Product-Browse-Node-Classification/readme.md

 In case you are using pandas to read the csv train and test datasets, use escapechar = "\\" and quoting = csv.QUOTE_NONE options with read_csv to avoid errors during import.

 ## Solution:
-This problem is the multiclass problem.
+This problem is the multiclass classification problem.
 It is solved by using two methods.

 1. Information Retrieval
 2. Using H2O